opener-project/opener-project.github.com/source/documentation/language-identifier.md

 ### Command line interface

-You should now be able to call the language indentifier as a regular shell command, by its name.
-Once installed as a gem you can access the gem from anywhere.
+You should now be able to call the language indentifier as a regular shell
+command: by its name.
+Once installed the gem normally sits in your path so you can call it directly from anywhere.

 This aplication reads a text from standard input in order to identify the language.

     echo "This is an English text." | language-identifier